ADMISSION PROCEDURE FOR GRADUATE DEGREE STATUS

 CREDIT HOUR LIMITS

 Graduate students may register for a maximum number of semester hours per term in accordance with Policy 3404.
 Audited courses are not included.

 Students appointed as graduate assistants shall register in accordance with the requirements specified in Policy 5120.

-Graduate students with external full-time employment should typically register for no more than two courses per term.
+Graduate students with external full-time employment should typically register for no more than six credit hours per term.
 Students and faculty advisors should bear in mind the following in considering exceptions to this registration recommendation:

-- The student's employment and its effect on available time and mental alertness
+- The student's employment and its effect on available time and energy

 - The student's previous academic record

 - The nature of the course(s) taken and its (their) relationship to the student's program